Idle Valve Control

 A printable PDF version of this diagram is available: CLICK HERE (1.2 mb)

 Before actually building this thing, I hooked up the raw circuits on a

 breadboard to make sure I had it right.
 It worked as

 promised.
 If you check out the below video, you'll get to see my

 Here's the mini rocker switch I used for the idle increase/decrease

 adjustment.
-It's mounted in a dash switch blank for my 240.
+It's mounted in a dash switch blank panel for my 240.

-The mini rocker switch had .187 inch tabs on the back.
+The mini rocker switch has .187 inch tabs on the back.
 I had

 some uninsulated female .187 inch terminals, so I covered them with

 heat shrink tubing.
 Here's a